Digital Menu for Restaurants: How to Create Your QR Menu and Sell More

 How to Implement a Digital Menu in Your Restaurant

-Setting up a digital menu is simpler than you think.
-Follow these 5 steps and have your QR menu running in less than a day.
+Setting up a digital menu is simpler than it seems.
+Follow these 5 steps and you'll have your QR menu working in less than a day.

 1